D-Hacker26/Wastebucket/README.md

 - Android Studio Giraffe | 2022.3.1
 - SDK Version: '>=2.18.0 <3.10.0'

-## Claim an issue
-Comment on the issue.
-In case of no activity on the issue even after 2 days, the issue will be reassigned.
-If you have difficulty approaching the issue, feel free to ask on our discord channel.

 ## How To Contibute

 We welcome your contributions.
 Please follow the below guidelines while contributing to this project: